apache/superset/CONTRIBUTING.md

 ### Fix Bugs

 Look through the GitHub issues.
-Issues tagged with `#bug` is open to whoever wants to implement it.
+Issues tagged with `#bug` are open to whoever wants to implement it.

 ### Implement Features